📍 Bolt Help / Products / Bolt Ignite 🔥 / API V3 Implementation

 Click to expand.

-We’ll only highlight the most important API endpoints to get you running, but you should refer to our full API documentation and endpoints guide for more information.
+These Bolt-hosted APIs will be called by your platform during the checkout flow.
+We’ll only highlight the most important API endpoints to get you running, but you should refer to our full API documentation for additional capabilities to support your unique checkout needs.

 Build the OAuth Login Endpoint